rohana96/ProjectiveGeometry/README.md

 1. Annotate 2 pairs of identifiable orthogonal  (in the real 3D world) lines - $l1$ and $l2$ on the affine-rectified image.
 The equation of each line comes from the cross product of two distinct points on it.
 2. Projection of orthogonal lines $l'$ and $m'$ are related by a conic $C^{*'}_{\infty}$ as $l' C^{*'}_{\infty} m' = 0$.
-For an affine rectified image, this conic has 3 degrees of freedom and each pair affords us two constraints.
-(Hence we annotated only 2 pairs of lines)
+For an affine rectified image, this conic has 3 degrees of freedom and each pair affords us one constraint.
+(We annotate only 2 pairs of lines as we need estimation only upto a scale)
 3. We can now create a system of linear equations of the form $Ax = 0$.
 This can be solved using linear least squares for $c$ using SVD.
 4. Using the relation $C^{'}_{\infty} = H C^{'}{\infty} H^T$ and $C^{*'}{\infty} = U \Sigma U^T$ (from SVD decomposition of $C^{*'}{\infty}$) and
    we arrive at $H = \begin{bmatrix} \sqrt {\sigma_{1}^{-1}} & 0 & 0 \ 0 & \sqrt{\sigma_{2}^{-1}} & 0\ 0 & 0 & 1 \end{bmatrix} U^T$